Fulchincholi

-Fulchincholi is a village in Solapur District of Maharashtra, India.
+Fulchincholi is a village in Solapur district of Maharashtra, India.
 Pandharpur is the block for Fulchincholi village.
 It is located around 22 km from Pandharpur and 50 km from Solapur.
 The total geographical area of village is 1467.75 hectares.
 Fulchincholi has a total population of 5,648 people (according to Census 2011 information).
-There are about 1,188 houses in Fulchincholi village.
+There are about 1,188 houses in Fulchincholi village.it is a yadav pride village according to the ambabai tempal and barav(deep well) and Mahadev temple located in at.anothar nearest yadav pride tempal sach that Shikhar singhanapaur Mahadev temple located away from the 50 km.and sach a temple is hemadpanthi style in 12-13th centuries example...